 What subjects does MAP Assess?

-D140 students take MAP assessments in the area of Mathematics, Language, and Reading.
+D140 students take MAP assessments in the area of Mathematics and Reading.

 Who is tested and how often is it given?

-In the 2012-13 school year, students in grades two through eight will be assessed three time per year during the fall, winter, and spring.
+Students in kindergarten through 8th grade will be assessed three time per year during the fall, winter, and spring.
 Student results will be sent home with their report cards at the end of the 1st, 3rd and 4th quarters.

 Do all students in the same grade level take the same test?